 According to our records, «chosen_forename» has recently been absent from school.
 You will be aware that it is the parent’s responsibility to notify the school on the first day of a pupil’s absence to explain the reasons why the «he_she» is unable to attend school.
 Unfortunately we have not received any contact from you.

 I am therefore writing to you to give you an opportunity to explain the recent absences.
-Please complete the tear off slip below and return it to the school as soon as possible or alternatively call the school on SCHOOLS PHONE NUMBER.
+Please complete the tear off slip below and return it to the school as soon as possible or alternatively call the school on SCHOOLS PHONE NUMBER or email on XXXXX.
 Any absence that has not been explained within two weeks will be categorised as an Unauthorised Absence.

 Yours sincerely,